Topic: Hyperphantasia

 October 21, 2021

-How did you discover aphantasia and hyperphantasia?
-Adam Zeman joins the Founder of Aphantasia Network, Tom Ebeyer, for a live Ask Me Anything event to answer the community's questions.
+Dr. Adam Zeman joins Tom Ebeyer for a live Ask Me Anything event to answer the community's questions on aphantasia and hyperphantasia.

 February 21, 2021